You May Be Denied Long Term Disability Even If Your Doctor Agrees You Can't Go Back To Work

-You were injured on the job – say you fell off a ladder and hit your head and injured your back.
+You were seriously injured – say you fell off a ladder and hit your head and injured your back.
 You were hospitalized, and spent a long time in rehab.
 You are better now, but far from all better, and very far from where you were before you fell.
 In fact, you aren’t able to return to work.
 Your doctor agrees.
 When you consult your employer, your employer agrees.
 This is why long-term disability insurance, which may be provided by your employer, exists, and so you file a claim.
 It will be a slam-dunk, right?
 After all, everyone agrees you are too disabled to work.

 But you see, it's not up to them.

 The Disability Insurance Company Determines Whether You Are Entitled to Benefits Under the Policy.